 This mobile home remodel is a personal favorite of mine for a few reasons.
-Of course it’s a beautiful home and the remodel was well done but there’s a more things that will keep this home in my top 5 favorite remodels of all time.
+Of course, it’s a beautiful home and the remodel was well done but there are more things that will keep this home in my top 5 favorite remodels of all time.

-When I first started this blog I wanted to share beautiful mobile homes and homes that had beed decorated because I had just purchased an older single wide and couldn’t find a whole lot on the subject.
-There was some scattered content around the web obviously but I didn’t find any one resource that was specifically for us.
+When I first started this blog I wanted to share beautiful mobile homes and homes that had been decorated because I had just purchased an older single wide and couldn’t find a whole lot on the subject.
+There was some scattered content around the web obviously but I didn’t find anyone resource that was specifically for us.
 I figured if it was something I wanted to see then others would as well.
-This was one of the first homes I ever shared and Kathy, the owner and talented DIY improvement queen, was kind enough to allow me to feature it.
+This was one of the first homes I ever shared and Kathy, the owner, and talented DIY improvement queen was kind enough to allow me to feature it.
 I will always be thankful for her kindness.

 Another reason was far more personal.
-Since we had moved into our home, I had been looking for the manufacturers name as well as the model year.
+Since we had moved into our home, I had been looking for the manufacturer’s name as well as the model year.
 The only thing we knew about it was that it was a 70’s model single wide.
 The title was long gone and there was no record with the DMV.
-I started buying mobile home magazines, vintage ads and manuals from Ebay and other sources but found nothing at all until I stumbled upon thismobile home remodel blog.
+I started buying mobile home magazines, vintage ads and manuals from eBay and other sources but found nothing at all until I stumbled upon this mobile home remodeling blog.
 It just happens to be an exact replica of our single wide with only a few small differences.
 I was finally able to learn the manufacturer and model of my own home.
-I also ended up with quite an extensive collection of mobile home related stuff so it was certianly a win-win situation.
+I also ended up with quite an extensive collection of mobile home related stuff so it was certainly a win-win situation.

 Kathy has taught me what is possible with my mobile home with no imagination needed and given me a perfect picture of what could eventually be.
 I hope you are able to be inspired as well!

 Let’s start with the exterior.
 This home is a 14×60 Homette that was manufactured in 1978.

 A few before and after photos of the mobile home remodel: